The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Modeling Existential Risk and Economic Growth

 \subsection{The Hardware--Software Framework}

-To understand the dynamics of economic growth, we use the hardware--software framework \citep{GrowiecEtal2024}, which generalizes the standard macroeconomic setup, while also allowing for scenarios with full automation of production through TAI.
-The framework is based on the premise that all output is generated through purposefully initiated physical action and postulates an aggregate production function of the form
+To understand the dynamics of economic growth in the presence of AI, we use the hardware--software framework \citep{GrowiecEtal2024}, which generalizes the standard macroeconomic setup, while also allowing for scenarios with full automation of production through TAI.
+This framework postulates an aggregate production function of the form

 where $X$ is hardware, containing everything that performs useful physical action, and $S$ is software, which contributes the information necessary for initiating the action.
 Within hardware, $K$ is physical capital, including both mechanical machines and digital compute, and $L$ is human physical labor.
 Within software, $H$ captures human cognitive work and $\Psi$ is digital software.
 We assume that in $F$, hardware and software are complementary.
 In $F_1$, physical actions of people and machines are substitutable.
 In $F_2$, information processing of people and machines are either also substitutable (implying that all tasks can be automated), or complementary (if full automation is technically impossible), cf. \cite{Growiec2020}.